Diversity Friendly Therapist

 The pathologising of diversity is a cultural construct, not a psychological or medical fact.

-The issue of marginalising diversity is not isolated to the mainstream of society.
-Homogenising also happens within sub-cultures and communities that form around oppression and marginalisation from the mainstream.
+The issue of marginalising diversity is not isolated to the mainstream of society, it is a pervasive dynamic in many contexts.
+Homogenising also happens within sub-cultures and communities of oppressed and marginalised peoples.

 At every level – individual, family, community, society – a dynamic balance between collective interest and individual interest, between structure and freedom, are essential.
 Structure is needed for safety (for instance, I like road rules, these are an example of how a lack of diversity and freedom keep us safer).
 But societies and individuals also need diversity to enable growth, evolution, novelty and spontaneity.

 Humans are pack animals and therefore rely on being part of a group for survival.
-We are forever balancing our need to fit in with the group, with our need to be true to our unique individual nature.
+We are forever balancing our need to fit in with the group, with our need to be true to our unique individual nature and this balance differs greatly across cultures.
 Can I be myself and still be loved?

 This is the crux of what most people come to therapy for, even though they don’t conceptualise it like this.
 Many are in an ongoing internal battle against their own diversity, for fear of losing love and/or power and being rejected from the group.

-I also recognise that even people who don’t identify with any of the ‘big’ diversities, who feel kind of ‘mainstream’, are also incredibly diverse within that mainstream identity.
+I also recognise that even people who don’t identify with any of the big D divresities, who feel kind of ‘mainstream’, are also incredibly diverse within that mainstream identity.

 In a culture that so strongly defines what is normal, acceptable, and loveable, every part of us that doesn’t fit the mould is rejected, shamed and pathologised to some extent.

-For example, your life might not be threatened because you have curly hair, but you may feel ‘one-down’ because of it, you may have been teased for it in school, you might straighten it regularly because straight hair is more ‘acceptable’.
+For example, your life might not be threatened because you have curly hair, but you may feel ‘one-down’ because of it, you may have been teased for it in school, you might straighten it regularly because straight hair is more ‘acceptable’ or ‘professional’.

 They may or may not be issues you come to therapy for, but the harm caused by rejecting even the smallest parts of ourselves (by ourselves and/or others) cannot be underestimated; and the wellness felt when we accept our whole selves, impossible to overestimate.